Mauritius scrambles to counter oil spill from grounded ship

 “We are in a situation of environmental crisis,” said country’s environment minister, Kavy Ramano.

-A police inquiry has been opened into possible negligence.
+A police inquiry has been opened into possible negligence, the government said.

 Online ship trackers showed the Panama-flagged bulk carrier had been en route from China to Brazil.
 The ship’s owners are listed as the Japanese companies Okiyo Maritime Corporation and Nagashiki Shipping Co.
 Ltd.